ludovicchabant/PieCrust2/docs/docs/04_content-model/03_routes.md

     route has a `func` name of `post_url`, then you would use it as such:
     `post_url(2016, "some-blog-post")`.

-    To know what routing parameters a given source or generator supports, see the reference documentation for [sources][refsrc] and [generators][refgen].
+    To know what routing parameters a given source supports, see the reference documentation for [sources][refsrc].

 ## Route ordering